ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-3-1.md

-Chapter 3: Developing a Productive Investing Mindset: Cultivating a Positive Attitude and Growth Mindset Towards Investing
+Cultivating a Positive Attitude and Growth Mindset Towards Investing
 ==========================================================================================================================

 In this chapter, we will explore the importance of cultivating a positive attitude and growth mindset towards investing.
 A productive investing mindset can help investors overcome challenges, stay focused on their investment goals, and achieve long-term financial success.